allyssonallan/EvoGen_course/Files/filtering.md

 Statistic | Description
 --------- | -----------
-per base sequence quality | overview of the range of quality values across <br>
- | all bases at each position (quality usually degrades during the run, thus towards the end of the read);<br>
+per base sequence quality | overview of the range of quality values across all bases at each position (quality usually degrades during the run, thus towards the end of the read);<br>
-per sequence quality scores | check whether a subset of sequences have <br>
- | global low quality scores;<br>
+per sequence quality scores | check whether a subset of sequences have global low quality scores;<br>
-per base sequence content | check whether there is difference in base compositions <br>
- | along the read (e.g. due to contamination or degradation);<br>
+per base sequence content | check whether there is difference in base compositions along the read (e.g. due to contamination or degradation);<br>
 per base GC content | (see above);<br>
 per sequence GC content | the expectation should be a Normal distribution;<br>
 per base N content | check the amount of not-called bases;<br>